Lake of fire and assorted b-sides

 The success and media scrutiny often felt burdensome.
 Nirvana’s members were now required to be available for numerous interviews, photo sessions, TV performances.
 By most accounts, Cobain felt especially confused by the newfound level of responsibility.

 The group relented to the idea of the Nirvana Unplugged extravaganza but set up a number of conditions.
 The show was to stray from the regular format.
 The band would attempt to make a more intimate session, which would be unlike the corporate rock package presented by most acts.
 Drummer Dave Grohl had this to say about the previous Unplugged sessions: “We’d seen the other Unpluggeds and didn’t like many of them, because most bands would treat them like rock shows—play their hits like it was Madison Square Garden, except with acoustic guitars.”

-Preparations for the show ran behind schedule and the band’s practice was deemed below par by both band and MTV.
+Preparations for the show ran behind schedule, and the band’s practice was deemed below par by both band and MTV.
 At one stage, both parties considered axing the performance.
-Finally, with little fanfare Nirvana played their songs in front an MTV assembled studio audience.
+Finally, with little fanfare, Nirvana played their songs in front of an MTV assembled studio audience.